confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ```

 !!! note
-  ksqlDB will create the underlying topics in Kafka when these statements
+  ksqlDB creates the underlying topics in {{ site.ak }} when it executes these statements.
   are executed.
 You can also specify the `REPLICAS` count.

 After both `CREATE STREAM` statements, your output should resemble: